cjwainwright/genetis/README.md

 }
 ```

-To override these options you may include an `ssg.json` configuration file at the root of your project, and specify which options you wish to override.
+To override these options you may include a `genetis.json` configuration file at the root of your project, and specify which options you wish to override.
 E.g.
 ```json
 {
     "output": "./www",